 IV. that inspection of those parts which have not been inspected would neither reveal material defects nor cause the Surveyor to alter the advice given in the Report materially.

-6.The Surveyor will not be responsible for arranging the testing of services (water, electricity, gas, oil, drainage, plumbing, hot water and central heating installations) unless specifically instructed to do so.
+6.The Surveyor will not be responsible for arranging the testing of appliances or services (water, electricity, gas, oil, drainage, plumbing, hot water and central heating installations) unless specifically agreed.
 In regard to the services the Surveyor is not an expert; comments made regarding the service installations are intended as general comments only.
 Only by inspection and testing by an engineer appropriately qualified in the relevant discipline can the condition of the services and their compliance with current regulations be confirmed.

 7.If the service installations are disconnected, switched off or drained down at the time of inspection they will not be connected, switched on or charged with water for the purposes of the inspection unless previously arranged and undertaken by an appropriately qualified engineer of operative commissioned by the owner of the property or the Client.

 8. It is possible that the Report will suggest further investigation works to be carried out by a specialist firm, e.g. structural engineer, timber specialist, damp specialist, drainage engineer or electrical engineer.
 On no account will liability be accepted if a purchaser proceeds without obtaining and acting upon the relevant further advice.